Overview Windows

 _images/rgp_pipeline_summary_5.png

-This UI reports the GPU configuration of the system that was used to generate the profile.
-The Radeon Developer Panel can retrieve profiles from remote systems so the GPU details can be different from the system that you are using to view the data.
-The clock frequencies refer to the clock frequency running when the capture was taken.
+This UI reports the configuration of the system that was used to generate the profile.
+The Radeon Developer Panel can capture profiles on remote systems so the system details can be different from the system that you are using to view the data.
+The GPU clock frequencies refer to the clock frequency running when the capture was taken.
 The number in parentheses represents the peak clock frequency the graphics hardware can run at.